Searching for $C\!P$ violation through two-dimensional angular distributions in four-body decays of bottom and charmed baryons: introduction

-Back to the baryons, according to the Cabibbo-Kobayashi-Maskawa mechanism of the Standard Model \cite{Cabibbo:1965zzb,Kobayashi:1973fv}, the \CPA s ~in some of the bottom and charmed baryon decays are expected to have similar magnitudes with those in the bottom and charmed meson decays, respectively \cite{Lu:2009cm,Hsiao:2014mua,Shi:2019vus}.
+Based on the Cabibbo-Kobayashi-Maskawa mechanism of the Standard Model \cite{Cabibbo:1965zzb,Kobayashi:1973fv}, the \CPA s ~in some of the bottom and charmed baryon decays are expected to have similar magnitudes with those in the bottom and charmed meson decays, respectively \cite{Lu:2009cm,Hsiao:2014mua,Shi:2019vus}.
 However, the baryon decays usually suffer from substantial lower statistics comparing with the meson cases.
 Hence one of the best strategies for the \CPV ~searching in the baryon sector is to start with the decay channels with the largest statistics.
-The four-body decays such as $\Lambda_b^0\to p K^- \pi^+\pi^-$ and $\Lambda_b^0\to p\pi^+\pi^-\pi^-$ are one important types that fulfill this criteria.
+The four-body decays such as $\Lambda_b^0\to p K^- \pi^+\pi^-$ and $\Lambda_b^0\to p\pi^+\pi^-\pi^-$ are one important type that fulfill this criteria.

-Although the aforementioned four-body decays have been used for \CPV ~searching via different methods extensively, due to their complexity, there are still corners left unexplored.
-Similar to the $B$ meson cases, multi-body decays of bottom and charmed baryons are usually dominated by various intermediate resonances.
-For example, $\Lambda_b^0\to p\pi^+\pi^-\pi^-$ is dominated by $N(1520)^0$ and $\rho(770)^0$ via ``branching'' decays $\Lambda_b^0\to N(1520)^0(\to p\pi^-)\rho(770)^0(\to \pi^+\pi^-)$ \cite{LHCb:2019jyj}.
-The prevalent interferences between the amplitudes corresponding to various intermediate resonances are expected to leave tracks in the angular distributions of the final particles, in which the \CPV ~is potentially hidden.
-Although \CPV ~corresponding to angular distributions has been extensively investigated in the literature \cite{Giri:2001ju,Bensalem:2002pz,Bensalem:2002ys,Bigi:2012ev,Bigi:2017eni,Kang:2010td,Gronau:2015gha,Durieux:2016nqr,Zhang:2021fdd,Zhang:2021sit,Geng:2022osc,Wang:2022tcm,Zhang:2022emj}, for the four-body decays, however, most of the corresponding studies have been focused on that related to TPA.
-In this paper, \CPV ~corresponding to angular distributions other than TPA is investigated for the aforementioned four-body decays with the largest statistics.
+Although \CPA s corresponding to angular distributions of final particles have been extensively investigated for the heavy baryon decays in the literature \cite{Giri:2001ju,Bensalem:2002pz,Bensalem:2002ys,Bigi:2012ev, Bigi:2017eni,Kang:2010td,Gronau:2015gha,Durieux:2016nqr,Shi:2019vus,Zhang:2021fdd,Zhang:2021sit,Geng:2022osc,Wang:2022tcm,Zhang:2022emj}, for the four-body decay cases, however, this area is largely unexplored.
+As one kind of angular distribution correlated \CPA s, the TPA induced \CPA s have played an unique role in heavy meson and baryon decays \cite{Valencia:1988it,Dunietz:1990cj,Golowich:1988ig,Kayser:1989vw,Bensalem:2000hq,Durieux:2015zwa,Bensalem:2002pz,Bensalem:2002ys}.
+In fact, the TPA induced \CPA s are especially suitable be studied in four-body decays of heavy baryons \cite{Gronau:2015gha,Shi:2019vus}.
+Although it is in principle possible to study TPA and corresponding \CPA s in two- or three-body decays of heavy baryons \cite{Kayser:1989vw,Bensalem:2000hq,Bensalem:2002pz,Bensalem:2002ys}, this requires, however, that the mother baryons to be polarized, which is not possible in the current stage \cite{LHCb:2013hzx,CMS:2018wjk,LHCb:2020iux}.
+In this paper, \CPV ~corresponding to angular distributions, which complements to that corresponding to TPA, is investigated for the aforementioned four-body decays with the largest statistics.